Join gate with memory in token-conserving Brownian circuits and the thermodynamic cost: Introduction

-The Brownian computer is a computing system that harnesses thermal fluctuations as a computational resource and serves as a standard model in the thermodynamics of computation~\cite{Bennett1982}.
-The token-based Brownian circuit~\cite{Peper2013,Lee2016} provides a framework for realizing such a Brownian computer, where Brownian particles, called ``tokens'', encode information.
-The circuit consists of three fundamental elements~\cite{Lee2016}: a Hub, a Conservative Join (CJoin), and a Ratchet.
+The \revis{token-based Brownian circuit~\cite{Peper2013,Lee2016}} consists of three fundamental elements~\cite{Lee2016}: a Hub, a Conservative Join (CJoin), and a Ratchet.
 The Hub is a three-way junction that enables exploration of two options, while the Ratchet is a diode that rectifies the particle motion in one direction.
 The CJoin synchronizes two particles through a two-particle collision, thereby inducing two-particle correlation (see Fig.~\ref{fig:CJoin_schematics}).
 Among these three elements, the CJoin is the most crucial; without it, the particles would perform independent random walks, and thus the circuit could not achieve nontrivial computational capability.

 This token-based Brownian circuit is particularly appealing from the standpoint that a computational process directly corresponds to a physical process: Brownian particles explore pathways within the circuit network and interact through collisions, generating multi-particle correlations.
 Several attempts have been ongoing to implement Brownian circuits using real particles or topological particle-like excitations in solid-state quantum devices, leveraging nanofabrication techniques~\cite{Agbo2009,Peper2013,Lee2016,Ercan2021, Jibiki2020, IshikawaAPL2021, Imanishi2025}.
 The first approach employs the Brownian motion of electrons in single-electron transistor (SET) circuits~\cite{Agbo2009, Peper2013, Lee2016, Ercan2021}.
 Although circuit designs have been proposed and numerical simulations have been conducted~\cite{Agbo2009, Ercan2021}, the proposed SET circuit modules are rather complex, and an actual physical implementation has yet to be achieved.
 The second and more recent approach involves the use of magnetic skyrmions~\cite{Jibiki2020, IshikawaAPL2021, Imanishi2025}.
 In this direction, the Hub has been demonstrated~\cite{Jibiki2020}.
 The Ratchet would be implementable by properly controlling the skyrmion confinement~\cite{SouzePRB2024}.
 Another direction is to implement Brownian cellular automata utilizing surface chemical reaction networks~\cite{Yu2024}.